Dropbox for Business is a cloud storage and collaboration service available to full-time faculty, staff, and students with unlimited storage.

 Getting a Refund If You Were Paying for a Personal Account

 Anyone who joins the Wharton Dropbox for Business team from an existing Plus/Pro account is eligible for a refund of the remainder of their payment term if they have already purchased for a full year.
 This should be automatically applied to their original form of payment.
 For monthly subscriptions, the subscription for payment terminates immediately and the user is no longer charged.
-This article outlines questions around that topic as well.
+This article outlines questions around that topic.

 Installing the Desktop and Mobile Applications